Alleged Rapist Russell Brand Was Hiding ‘In Plain Sight’, Abusers Often Do

 Survivors fear not being believed as so many of us aren’t, so they stay quiet.
 Survivors know that they are statistically unlikely to get justice, so they don’t report abuse.
 And, even if they are, even if they do, sending an abuser to prison doesn’t bring back the years lost to abuse, to trauma, to self-loathing.
 It also doesn’t seem to stop abusers abusing.

 The allegations against Brand are being made at a time when we have the benefit of hindsight.
 Before Me Too, like a modern day Lord Byron known for his polysyllabic musings and sexual misadventure, Brand rose to fame during the indie sleaze years.
-It was a time when addicts were valorized and turned into icons with no regard for their wellbeing or the harm they could cause others, when feminism was in the toilet, and “metrosexual” men wore skinny jeans while they bragged about how many women they’d slept with.
+It was a time when addicts were valorized and turned into icons with no regard for their wellbeing or the harm they could cause others, when feminism was in the toilet with the Ladettes pressing the flush, and “metrosexual” men wore skinny jeans just like the girls while they bragged about how many women they’d slept with.
 Brand’s well-documented sex and substance addiction issues were commodified, they became part of his appeal.

-The rampant misogyny of it all was enabled by the media who slut shamed women in public life from Paris Hilton and Lindsay Lohan to Britney Spears, normalized publishing upskirting photos of drunk women and asked people like Brand questions about their sex lives.

 AdvertisementADVERTISEMENT

+The rampant misogyny of it all was enabled by the media who slut shamed women in public life from Paris Hilton and Lindsay Lohan to Britney Spears, normalised publishing upskirting photos of drunk women and asked people like Brand questions about their sex lives.

-Much has been made of how the hostile context of the 2000s provided a perfect petri-dish for Brand and for the behavior that has been alleged to not only take place but be seamlessly absorbed into an already putrid culture.
-One particular moment stands out and proves how women’s lives have been upended by his behavior whether he’s convicted or not.
+Much has been made of how the hostile context of the 2000s provided a perfect petri-dish for Brand and for the behaviour that has been alleged to not only take place but be seamlessly absorbed into an already putrid culture.
+One particular moment stands out and proves how women’s lives have been upended by his behaviour whether he’s convicted or not.

 In 2008, while prerecording his Radio 2 show with another comedian, Jonathan Ross, Brand left a message on the voicemail of the actor Andrew Sachs – Manuel from the TV show Fawlty Towers – detailing how he “fucked” (in the words of Ross) Sachs’ granddaughter – but it was “was consensual and she wasn’t menstrual.”
 It is well-documented that Ross wanted Brand to cut the calls from the version of the show that broadcast.
 The BBC let it go out.